JackCai1206/Training-Looped-Transformers/README.md

 ## Data Generation
 We use a python script to simulate `SUBLEQ` and generate the input/ouput pairs.
 ## Architecture
-We use a [vanilla transfomer model](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html) with x encoder and decoder layers.
+We use a the transformer encoder in the [vanilla transfomer model](https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html).

+## Things I have tried
+* Train set 10k pairs, val set 500.
+Each input/output pair is a randomly initialized memory and result of executing one step
+* Transformer encoder depth 1/2/4/9/16 layers, width (hidden dimension) 512, number of heads 1/2/4/8
+* L1/L2/ Huber loss
+* 0 --> -100, 1 --> +100